denis-yuen/dockstore-workflow-md5sum-tester/README.md

         "class": "File",
         "path": "md5sum.input"
     },
-    "output_file": {
+    "results_file": {
         "class": "File",
+        "path": "/tmp/results.json"
+    },
+    "log_file": {
+        "class": "File",
-        "path": "/tmp/md5sum.txt"
+        "path": "/tmp/log.txt"
     }
 }
 ```

-You will also see a `Dockstore.yml` file which is the same but with the "output_file" removed.
+You will also see a `Dockstore.inputs.json` file which is the same but with the outputs removed.
 This means when you run it via the Dockstore CLI you need to find the output by looking at the cwltool STDOUT e.g. look at this file:

     Saving copy of cwltool stdout to: /Users/boconnor/Development/gitroot/dockstore-tool-md5sum/./datastore/launcher-002bcb21-11e2-47d4-96f5-fb542eb48bb5/outputs/cwltool.stdout.txt

 This will tell you the location of the output md5sum file.

-You might need to use this "output_file" free `test.json` if you are executing a more strict CWL execution engine like Arvados.
+You might need to use this `Dockstore.inputs.json` if you are executing a more strict CWL execution engine like Arvados.

 #### Run with the CWL CLI